-🐌 The Speed Post Paradox: 12 Days, 768 KM Undelivered – A Case for Urgent Postal Reform
+🐌 No Delivery of Speed Post in 12 Days: 768 KM Undelivered – A Case for Urgent Postal Reform

 A System in Crisis: The Failure of Timely Delivery

-The Department of Posts, a critical pillar of public service in India, is currently facing serious questions regarding its operational efficiency.
-A recent, documented grievance highlights a deeply troubling pattern of delay that goes beyond a mere logistical hiccup and points to potential systemic mismanagement.
+This case of no delivery of speed post is not a one-off — it exposes serious cracks in a system meant to guarantee timely delivery.
+The Department of Posts is a critical pillar of public service in India.
+However, it currently faces serious questions about its operational efficiency.
+Specifically, a recent, documented grievance reveals a deeply troubling pattern of delay — one that goes beyond a mere logistical hiccup and instead points to potential systemic mismanagement.

-The core of the issue revolves around a single Speed Post consignment (Tracking No.: EU565202487IN) that failed to reach its destination in a timely manner.
+Notably, at the center of the issue sits a single Speed Post consignment (Tracking No.: EU565202487IN), which failed to reach its destination on time.

 The Timeline of Delay